General Physics I

 Studies Newtonian Mechanics beginning with basic math concepts and continuing into kinematics, dynamics, uniform circular motion, energy, momentum, and rotational equivalents of some of these topics.
 Lab addresses experiments and applied settings of Newtonian Mechanics along with explorations of diverse methods for analyzing and interpreting scientific data.
 Meets the basic requirements for many pre-health and life science programs.
 Should be taken in sequence.
-Recommended to be taken with MTH 111.

 For each of these concepts and laws you will be able to:

 1. Identify the symbols and constants which are used to express them.

 2. Describe their qualitative meaning verbally, mathematically, and in writing.

 3.Recognize their application to settings in our daily lives.

 4.Apply them appropriately to settings drawn from daily life.